x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/decommission-on-premises-exchange.md

    > [!IMPORTANT]
    > If migrating public folders to Exchange Online is not an option, and you still need them for your users, you should not move forward.

-2. After you have moved all of the mailboxes to Exchange Online, the first thing you would want to do to decommission most of the Exchange servers is point the MX and Autodiscover DNS records to Exchange Online instead of to on-premises.
+2. After you have moved all of the mailboxes to Exchange Online, the first step in decommissioning most of your Exchange servers is to point the MX and Autodiscover DNS records to Exchange Online instead of to your on-premises email organization.
 For more information, see [External Domain Name System records for Office 365](/office365/enterprise/external-domain-name-system-records).

    > [!IMPORTANT]
    > Make sure to update both the internal and external DNS, or you may have inconsistent client connectivity and mail flow behaviors.